Vitvicky/pytorch-dann-resnet/README.md

 ## Note

+Before running the training code, make sure that `DATASETDIR` is set to dataset directory.

 - `MNISTmodel()`
     - basically the same network structure as proposed in the paper, expect for adding dropout layer in feature extractor
     - large gap exsits between with and w/o dropout layer